davideastmond/wordsolver_web/README.md

 Where the word is a 5-letter word ending in the characters ION.
 Hit the basic filter button and the word list will filter out to only show words that match that query.

-There will be various types of queries available, and they will be added via buttons that will appear in the command pane.
+There will be various types of queries available, and they will be added via buttons that will appear in the query pane.

 ## Screen Captures
 Coming Soon